A lot or a little?

 What parents need to know

 Parents need to know that this site is a comprehensive, fun, and educational online hub where kids can spend hours learning something new.
 A lot of the information is separated by age, making the site's content really targeted and age-appropriate.
 The site does push its products, but most of them are books or educational materials.
 Kids might get a little annoyed by all the content geared toward teachers and parents, but what they do find for them will be interesting and engaging.
 To be a member, users only have to submit their first name and first letter of their last name.
 The boards are mostly about books and although there doesn't seem to be a filter, users stay nice and on topic.
+Under the CCPA law you have the right to protect your personal information.
+Make a Do Not Sell request to

 What's it about?